-After a while, it occurred to me that for all the past years I used illustration as the main feature in all my designs, and it was really the reason why I loved making things.
-It is always magical when you mix your associations, your skills, colors, and create something new.
+After a while, it occurred to me that I used illustration as the main feature in all my designs for all the past years, and it was really the reason I loved making things.
+It is always magical when you mix your associations, your skills, colors and create something new.
 I love finding the right approach for a commission, but also I enjoy the freedom of being different from every new piece of work.

 Duc Hoa at Bracom Agency – Branding & Creative Design Agency

-Creativity is “making things more than perfection”, and this is also our company’s core mission as said by our founder Andy.
-Over the years, we believe that graphic design is one of the most developing industries, as we can see many agencies grew up and the number of marvelous designers continues to increase.
-We live our lives as graphic designers every day, no more pressure about jobs to be done, no one mentions difficulties when we work together, because we are faced with every daily task like artists creating artworks.
+Creativity is “making things more than perfection”, and this is also our company’s core mission, as said by our founder Andy.
+Over the years, we believe that graphic design is one of the most developing industries, as we can see many agencies grew up.
+The number of marvelous designers continues to increase.
+We live our lives as graphic designers every day, no more pressure about jobs to be done.
+No one mentions difficulties when we work together because we are faced with every daily task like artists creating artworks.

 Martina Stiftinger – Graphic & Motion Designer

 The best and the worst part about being creative is that you are your own boss.
-It is a lot of fun but can be very likely that you won’t stop playing around till you are completely satisfied with a project.
-As for me, I have always been a big fan of clever narratives and finding creative ways to visually communicate an idea.
+It is a lot of fun, but it can be very likely that you won’t stop playing around till you are completely satisfied with a project.
+As for me, I have always been a big fan of clever narratives and finding creative ways to communicate an idea visually.
 Every single project is a fun challenge to find a smart visual solution for creative problems.

 Cristhian Landeo – Graphic Designer